Brutal Lyrics

 And I hate every song I write

-And I'm not cool, and I'm not smart
+And I'm not cool and I'm not smart

 And I can't even parallel park

-This the kinda thanks I get?
+This the kind of thanks I get?

 They say these are the golden years

-But I wish I could disappear
+But I wish I could dissapear

 Ego crush is so severe

-And God, I don't even know where to start
+God I don't even know where to start

 It's about the nonsense that teenagers get from elders that the teenage years are the best years of their lives.
 When you look back on your teenage years as an adult, you have to remember the shitty parts you wanted to forget as long as the happier times.